spencertipping/phi/doc/evaluation.md

    the compiler scope?
 In theory sure; in practice, we'll need to quote the compiler's representation of everything and interpret an additional layer down.
+4. Destructuring binds and structural parsers are evaluated within the compiler, which makes (3) relevant.